 2. Nav Bharat Jagriti Kendra

-Nav Bharat Jagriti Kendra created progressive, peaceful, indiscreet virtues to create a society that supported the values of equality, fraternity, and mutual help.
-They wanted to tug up the basis causes of poverty.
+Nav Bharat Jagriti Kendra created progressive, peaceful, indiscreet virtues to create a society that suppos of equality, fraternity, and mutual help.
+They wanted to tug up the basic causes of poverty.
 Their main target is the poor towns and villages in Bihar, where needy people are trapped in the hands of poverty.

 Name | Nav Bharat Jagriti Kendra |